 Dr. Thomas-A Noel, a practicing Optometrist in Ottawa, was a past President of the Ottawa Society of Optometrists from 2001-2004.
 Dr. Noel has been extensively involved in optometric education and has served as an examiner for the Canadian Standard Assessment in Optometry (CSAO) Exams in Optometry.
 He presently chairs the Registration Committee of the College of Optometrists of Ontario and Co-Chiars the Eye Health Council of Ontario (ECHO).
 Dr. Noel obtained his B.Sc. from the University of Ottawa, his Doctorate in Optometry from University of Montreal School of Optometry, and completed an externship at the Syracuse Veteran Hospital Department of Ophthalmology in Syracuse.

-Dr. Almeida is an Ophthalmology Resident at Queen's University and Chief Reviewer of Optocase.
-After completing a PhD in pharmaceutical chemistry, Dr. Almeida completed medical school at Queen's University while also concurrently earning an MBA through the George Washington University School of Business.
+Dr. Almeida is Ophthalmologist with VitreoRetinal Surgery, PA in Minnesota.
+After completing a PhD in pharmaceutical chemistry, Dr. Almeida completed medical school and an ophthalmology residency at Queen's University.
+Also earning an MBA through the George Washington University School of Business.
+He then completed a 2-year vitreoretinal diseases and surgery fellowship at the University of Iowa Hospitals & Clinics.

 Dr. William Ulakovic, a graduate from the University of Waterloo, School of Optometry, has been actively involved in the Ontario Association of Optometrists for the past 12 years, and has been the Association's President in the past.
 Dr. Ulakovic, a Clinical Instructor and Lecturer with the Northern Ontario School of Medicine, is a member of the Eye Health Council of Ontario.

-Dr. Baxter is an Assistant Professor and Undergraduate Director in the Department of Ophthalmology at Queen’s University.
+Dr. Baxter is an Associate Professor and Residency Program Director in the Department of Ophthalmology at Queen’s University.
 Dr. Baxter, who specializes in Cornea and External Diseases, completed her fellowship at the Wills Eye Hospital in Philadelphia.
 She has an interest in medical education, and has completed a Fellowship in Educational Scholarship.
 She is an examiner for the Royal College of Physicians and Surgeons of Canada.
 She has received various teaching awards, including the Canadian Association of Medical Education Certificate of Merit.

 Following undergraduate studies at the University of Regina, Dr. MacDonald graduated from the University of Waterloo School of Optometry in 1992.
 Since that time, he has been engaged in full-scope private practice in Waterloo.
 Upon graduation, Dr. MacDonald stayed involved with the School of Optometry, acting as a clinical supervisor in the Ocular Health Clinic, and sat on the Board of Directors of the Ontario Association of Optometrists, culminating in a two-year term serving as it's President.
 Dr. MacDonald is on the Council of the College of Optometrists of Ontario and is a founding member of the Eye Health Council of Ontario (EHCO).

-Dr. ten Hove is an Associate Professor and Deputy Head in the Department of Ophthalmology at Queen's University.
+Dr. ten Hove is an Associate Professor and Chair of the Department of Ophthalmology at Queen's University.
 Dr ten Hove, who specializes in Neuro-Ophthalmology, completed his post-graduate medical education at Bascom Palmer Eye Institute in Miami.
 Dr. ten Hove, the author of numerous articles that have appeared in the peer-reviewed literature, serves on the Editorial Board for the Canadian Journal of Ophthalmology and the Journal of Neuro-Ophthalmology.

 Dr. Chevrier is an Assistant Professor of Ophthalmology at the University of Ottawa, and Chief of Ophthalmology at the Montfort Hospital in Ottawa, where he specializes in Glaucoma and Anterior Segment surgery.
 He completed his post-graduate medical education at Queen’s University, and a fellowship in Glaucoma at the University of Montreal.
 He has authored or co-authored several articles that have appeared in the peer-reviewed literature, and has a special interest in optic nerve head imaging.
 He sits on the editorial board of the Canadian Journal of Ophthalmology, and is a corresponding member of the Ophthalmology Examination Board for the Royal College of Physicians and Surgeons of Canada.